KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 \end{align*}
 $$

-Some enemies have Freeze resistance, which reduces the reaction gauge of Freeze by a fixed percentage.
-The duration of Freeze is then calculated with the reduced reaction gauge taken into account.
+Some enemies have Freeze resistance, which is taken into account in the Freeze duration calculation.
+Freeze RES does not affect the reaction gauge of Freeze itself.

 The full formula for freeze duration is the following: